cristiroma/bookmark/README.md

 # Bookmark
-This repo contains two things:a list of links to web developer resources and a list of tutorials
+This repo contains two things:
+ * list of links to web developer resources
+ * tutorials